SfC Home > Physical Science > Physics >

 - What are some examples of these equations?

-Time to reach velocity
+Time with respect to velocity

 The equation for the time it takes an object that is thrown or projected downward to reach a given velocity is: